davidallenbaer/Ultima45Monogame/ReadMe.txt

 	Draw Lord British Town Entity on the map
 	Prevent player from moving on top of NPCs in towns.
 	Implement working doors in towns - Open door, Jimmy locked door.
+	Implement Search in towns - Search for hidden items.

 --TODO--